Skip to main content

 Project Update: 2019

 Back in 2019, McElligotts had the pleasure of working on the iconic Westgate Bridge connecting Melbourne’s CBD to the western suburbs.
-That original project saw our team removing and containing the lead paint, erecting profiles for strengthening carbon fibre and steel to be attached, and abrasive blasting the structures.
+During this original project, our team was responsible for removing and containing lead paint, installing carbon fibre and steel profiles for reinforcement, and abrasive blasting the bridge’s structure.
 Since then, our team has been hard at work abrasive blasting and repainting the entirety of the 55,000 sqm underbelly of the bridge.

 The project was for CPB Contractors, on behalf of VicRoads/Department of Transport.
 Since the bridge hasn’t seen a full repaint since it opened in 1978, McElligotts wasn’t going to cut any corners for completing this project on one of Melbourne’s great industrial landmarks.
 That’s why we chose Dulux Protective Coatings as our choice of product supplier for the job.